What Does a Registered Psychologist Actually Do? A Straightforward Guide

 This is what sets therapy apart from advice or self-help: the ongoing partnership with someone trained to notice patterns, adjust strategies, and stay steady when you're struggling.

-The Specialized Function That Sets Clinical Psychologists Apart
+The Specialized Function That Sets Registered Psychologists Apart

 Most therapists conduct intakes.
-Clinical psychologists do something fundamentally different.
+Registered Psychologists do something fundamentally different.

 Psychological assessment uses standardized instruments to reveal patterns clinical interviews miss.
 Research shows formal testing identifies clinically significant findings overlooked in interviews in 60-80% of cases - including unrecognized cognitive issues, personality factors affecting treatment, and hidden trauma responses.